credativ/ontap_check/README.md

   -p PASSWORD, --password PASSWORD
-  -i, --insecure        disable ssl certificate check -v, --verbose         increase output verbosity (use up to 3 times)
+  -i, --insecure        disable ssl certificate check -v, --verbose         increase output verbosity (use up to 3 times) --ignore-missing      Ignore entities which do not exist --no-perf-data        Do not show performance data
 ```

 ### check options